 How do condo inventory loans help buyers?

-The main advantage to a buyer is that this type of loan is designed to stabilize the financing of a condo.
-A financially stable building will mean a condo can function as it was intended and the upkeep and running of it will not be affected.
+The main advantage to a buyer is that this type of loan aims to stabilize the financing of a condo.
+A financially stable building is one that runs more smoothly.
 This stability helps to maintain property values.

 Are there any disadvantages to buyers?

-For new buyers looking to snag a deal in a down market a condo inventory loan isn’t much help as it enables the sponsor to keep sales prices elevated.
+For new buyers looking to snag a deal in a down market, a condo inventory loan isn’t much help.
+It enables the sponsor to keep sales prices elevated.

 How are typical condo inventory loans structured?